Laboratory Setup & Service Fees

 Positron Annihilation Lifetime Spectroscopy (PALS) as a fast-fast coincidence system

-The first measures lifetime of ortho-positronium (o-Ps) as a measure of free volume in materials and the latter measures broadened spectra of annihilation radiation that gives information about free volume hole sizes and chemical defects in materials.
+The first measures the lifetime of ortho-positronium (o-Ps) as a measure of free volume in materials, and the latter measures broadened spectra of annihilation radiation that give information about free volume hole sizes and chemical defects in materials.

-We have also Variable Energy Positron Beam System (VEPOS) to study surfaces and interfaces.
-We measure depth defect (vacancy and chemical) profile of surfaces changing the positron energy up to 30 keV.
-We have DBES ready, but we are still working on the lifetime spectroscopy.
+We also have a Variable Energy Positron Beam System (VEPOS) to study surfaces and interfaces.
+We measure the depth defect (vacancy and chemical) profile of surfaces, changing the positron energy up to 30 keV.
+We have DBS ready, but we are still working on the lifetime spectroscopy.

-For Films, Coatings, etc. on Variable Energy Positron Beam System:
+For films, coatings, etc. on the Variable Energy Positron Beam System:

 Laboratory Service Fees